 But getting to the capital, couldn’t believe what I saw.
 With all the highways, malls, high-rise buildings, parks, and many more recreational or residential buildings, Tehran was definitely far from this famous camel riding stereotype.
 It was as modern and facilitated as many great capitals around the world.

 I walked over the award-winning Tabiat Bridge, which was a modern structure.
 It is the largest pedestrian overpass in Tehran.
 Its name means “nature” since it is over a lush hill in the middle of Tehran.
 Also, I visited the old neighborhoods with their noble spirit.
-The UNESCO World Heritage site, Golestan palace, was one of the most impressive places I saw.
+The Iran World Heritage site, Golestan palace, was one of the most impressive places I saw.
 A palace of the empire that today serves as a museum.
 The room’s decorations are out of mirrors and crystal, and there is beautiful artwork everywhere.

 2500 Years of Masterpieces

 The more cities I went forward, the more astonished I was.
 In Kashan, I visited the 500-year magnificent mansions and Teppe Sialk from 7000 years ago.

 In Isfahan, I wandered in Naqshe Jahan square.
 Iranians call it “half the world”.
 With the fantastic art and architecture used in the mosques and palaces in this square, It’s a good fair of Islamic-Iranian heritage.